'If you automatically assume that you understand someone, chances are you won't'

 He nodded in farewell, stepping around his brother to reach the owlery door, pausing at the threshold, "And Alexander?"

-"Congratulations on your win the other week, you, err… you fly very well"
+"Congratulations on your win the other week, you, err… you flew very well"

-And with that, Harry was gone, leaving his Gryffindor counterpart gaping at his retreating form.
+And with that, Harry was gone, leaving his Gryffindor counterpart behind, gaping at his rapidly retreating form.

-Unsure of exactly why he had said that, regardless of whether or not he thought it was true, Harry headed back down the staircase, walking past the fourth floor, including the library where he had left Daphne earlier, and back towards the ground floor.
+Unsure of exactly why he had said that, regardless of whether or not he thought it to be true, Harry headed back down the staircase, walking past the fourth floor, including the library where he had left Daphne earlier, after their impromptu letter-writing session, and headed back towards the ground floor.

 He was still stumped on the question he'd had since Halloween, and there weren't many books in the library that mentioned it.
 He'd considered asking Professor Snape, but that would no doubt come with a price tag attached - a favour that he would owe the other man at a later date.

-He was aware that he now owed Daphne a favour for her help that morning, but that would be easy enough to repay back, all she had to do was ask for his help with one of their homework assignments, but he just wasn't keen of the idea of owing two different people at the same time.
+He was aware that he now owed Daphne a favour for her help that morning, but that would be easy enough to repay back, all she had to do was ask for his help with one of their homework assignments or something of that ilk, but he knew Professor Snape would be more demanding, and he just wasn't keen of the idea of owing two different people at the same time.

 His thoughts continued to wander, while his feet continued making their way down the stairs, reaching the landing for the first floor when he finally looked up, seeing the guiding sign for the Hospital Wing staring at him in bold bright red lettering.